-14.8.
+14.89.
 Composition of the Oral Board.
 The oral board shall be comprised of the six (6) members listed below; provided that no member of the oral board shall have any personal or familial relationship with any of the candidates for promotion that reasonably could result in an appearance of favoritism or bias:

 - 1. The Chief of Police, or designee; - 2.
 A member of the community chosen by the Mayor; - 3.
 A member of the Police Officer bargaining unit elected by the Police Officer bargaining unit, provided that no Police Officer who applies for promotion to the rank of Sergeant may serve on the oral board for Sergeant, and any Police Officer to be elected must have at least three years' service as a full-time Police Officer in the City of Gahanna; - 4.
 A member of the supervisory bargaining unit elected by the supervisory bargaining unit, provided that no supervisory bargaining unit member who applies for promotional consideration may serve on the oral board, and any such supervisory bargaining unit member to be elected must have at least one (1) year of service in a supervisory rank; - 5.
-One member, to be selected by the Director of Public Safety, who is a sworn or retired member of an outside police agency and who holds or held at least a comparable rank to the rank to which promotion is to be made; and - 6.
+One member, to be selected by the Mayor, who is a sworn or retired member of an outside police agency and who holds or held at least a comparable rank to the rank to which promotion is to be made; and - 6.
 The President of the Lodge, or designee.

-Where a selection cannot be made under the provisions of paragraph 3 or 4 of this Section because there are no unit members eligible for selection, the Lodge President, or the President's designee, shall nominate three (3) individuals from outside Law Enforcement Agencies who each have the requisite comparable rank and service in the outside agency.
+Where a selection cannot be made under the provisions of paragraph 3 or 4 of this Section because there are no unit members eligible for selection, the Lodge President, or the President's designee, shall nominate three (3) individuals from outside Law Enforcement AgenciesPolice Departments who each have the requisite comparable rank and service in the outside agency.
 From these nominees, the affected bargaining unit shall elect a member to serve on the oral board.

-14.9.
-Eligibility List. .
+14.910.
+Eligibility List.
+The final score for sergeant candidates who complete the oral board will be calculated as follows: 20% based on written examination; 60% based on assessment center; and 20% based on oral board score.
 The final score for sergeant and lieutenant candidates who complete the oral board will be calculated as follows: 70% based on assessment center; and 30% based on oral board score.
 An eligibility list shall be developed by the HRD ranking all of the candidates in order of their final scores.

-14.10.
+14.101.
 Certification List.
 When the City determines to fill a vacancy, the Safety Director shall request a certification list from the HRD.
 In response to this request, the HRD shall certify to the Safety Director for each vacancy a certification list containing the names of the top three (3) ranked candidates on the eligibility list.
 A certification list for a vacancy in the lieutenant rank may contain two (2) or more candidates.

-14.11.
+14.112.
 Appointment.
 For each vacant position the Safety Director shall appoint one of the top three (3) candidates on the certification list.

-14.12.
+14.123.
 Time Limits.
 The time limits set forth herein may be extended for good cause.
 However, every effort will be made to adhere to these time limits.